Table of Contents

 Insurers will most commonly determine the ACV of your property using a fixed depreciation schedule, which means that the insured value of the property decreases by a fixed percentage year over year.
 The best thing about ACV is that your premiums will be significantly lower for all property that is insured in this way.

-If you determine that replacement cost coverage is the way to go, your premiums will definitely increase, but the upside is that you will have full coverage.
-Replacement cost is a smart option for people who own businesses located in high-risk areas.
+If you determine that replacement cost insurance is the way to go, your premiums will definitely increase, but the upside is that you will have full coverage.
+Replacement costs insursnce is a smart option for people who own businesses located in high-risk areas.
 For example, if a coastal business is flooded after a hurricane and completely destroyed, actual cash value coverage most likely won’t allow the business to replace all of its lost property.

-The common practice when buying commercial business insurance is to insure the real property (land, buildings, etc.) with replacement cost coverage and insure business personal property (furniture, equipment, inventory, etc.) with actual cash value coverage in order to get the best of both worlds – full coverage for your most important and integral business assets and better premiums for insuring your less critical business property.
+The common practice when buying commercial business insurance is to insure the real property (land, buildings, etc.) with replacement costs insurance and insure business personal property (furniture, equipment, inventory, etc.) with actual cash value coverage in order to get the best of both worlds – full coverage for your most important and integral business assets and better premiums for insuring your less critical business property.

-To learn more about buying the right commercial property insurance for your business, reach out to one of our expert brokers at any time.
+You can get your commercial property insurance quote with Embroker in under 10 minutes, or if you’d like to learn more about buying the right coverage for your business, reach out to one of our expert brokers at any time.